jarun/nnn/README.md

 - copy absolute file path to clipboard, spawn a terminal and use the file path
 - navigate instantly using shortcuts like `~`, `-`, `&` or handy bookmarks
 - use `cd .....` at chdir prompt to go to a parent directory
-- see detailed file stats or mediainfo information
+- detailed file stats, media info, list and extract archives
 - open a (supported) archive in vim to view its contents
 - pin a directory you may need to revisit and jump to it anytime
 - set timeout to lock the current terminal